tp1de/ioBroker.ems-esp/README.md

 -->
 ### **WORK IN PROGRESS**
 * improve heatdemand hysteresis
-* allow heatdemand parameters to be changed within objects (delta & weight)
+* allow heatdemand parameters to be changed within objects (delta & weight) for thermostats and (weighton/weightoff) for heating circuits
+* these object changes are lost when adapter restarts.
 * show log entries in debug mode now for state changes and heat demand switch on / off

 ### 2.6.3 (2024-01-04)